Hydrodynamics with multiple charges and holography: Discussion

 The SYM theory equation of state which is obtained from the STU background has thermodynamic instabilities when $\mu_a > (\mu_{a})_{\rm crit.}$, where the critical value is equal to an $O(1)$ number times $2\pi T$.
 Thus the extremal $T\to0$ limit of the STU background is always thermodynamically unstable.
 The thermodynamic instability manifests through negative eigenvalues of the susceptibility matrix, which must be positive-definite in thermodynamically stable states.
 As expected from hydrodynamics, thermodynamic instabilities give rise to long-wavelength dynamic instabilities of the equilibrium state.
 These hydrodynamic instabilities arise through negative diffusion coefficients for the corresponding modes.
 For example, in a state with $(\mu_1, \mu_2, \mu_3) = (\mu, \mu, \mu)$, two eigenvalues of the thermodynamic Hessian matrix change sign at $\mu = \sqrt{2}\, 2\pi T$, leading to two negative diffusion coefficients for R-charge differences at low temperature~\cite{Gladden:2024ssb}.

 In the dual gravitational description, dynamical instabilities appear as unstable quasinormal modes of the charged STU black brane, located in the upper half of the complex frequency plane at small real spatial momentum~$q$.
 Consequently, charged five-dimensional STU black branes are always dynamically unstable as $T \to 0$.
 This includes the special case with three equal chemical potentials, whose dual background is the $AdS_5$–Reissner–Nordström black brane \cite{Gladden:2024ssb}.
 While this brane is stable within Einstein–Maxwell theory, it becomes unstable at low temperature when viewed as a special case of the more general STU solution, in this case, due to fluctuations of gauge fields and neutral scalar fields.
 Interestingly, the quasinormal mode that is unstable at small $q$ becomes stable again at large $q$; see Figs.~\ref{fig:2chg-qnm-instability} and \ref{fig:qnm-instability}.
-We plan to return to a more detailed investigation of this phenomenon in future work.